alexgdebeer/GeothermalEnsembleMethods/README.md

 ![Fault Model](fault_model.png)

 This repository contains code for running ensemble Kalman inversion (EKI; [[1](#1), [2](#2)]) and ensemble randomised maximum likelihood (EnRML; [[3](#3)]) for approximate Bayesian inference of the subsurface permeability structure and hot mass upflow of two simple geothermal reservoir models.
-Both EKI and EnRML are derivative-free algorithms that iteratively update a set of interacting particles to produce an approximation of the posterior.
+EKI and EnRML are derivative-free algorithms that iteratively update a set of interacting particles to produce an approximation of the posterior.
 They differ in terms of the dynamic under which the particles evolve.

 This repository contains a two-dimensional vertical slice model and a three-dimensional model with a vertical fault running through the centre of the reservoir.